EDDYMENS/awe-html-kit/README.md

 ### AWE  HTML KIT
 The AWE HTML Kit makes it easy to build Tubes  that interact with the [AWEmpire API](http://awempire.com) , without writing a line of JavaScript.
+If you are not all that into reading you might want to checkout the [video series](#swewe).
 ### Getting Started
  **Credentials**